HOME

 LUXEMBOURG

-, 1945, a semi-postal issue to help restore the cathedral after the war, Scott B121, 125
+, 1945, a semi-postal issue to help restore the cathedral after the war.

 An important part of Luxembourg devotion is veneration of the image of Mary, Consolatrix Afflictorum (Comforter of the Afflicted) in the Cathedral of Luxembourg.
 The initiator of this devotion was a Jesuit priest, Father Jacques Brocquart († 1660).
-He was at the Jesuit College of Luxembourg, founded in 1603.
+He was at the Jesuit college of Luxembourg, founded in 1603.
 Fr.
-Brocquart had been cured through the intercession of Mary and in honor of her on the feast of the Immaculate Conception, December 8, 1624, led a procession of students in the local Sodality outside the walls of the city on the Glacis Field.
+Brocquart had been cured through the intercession of Mary and in honor of her on the feast of the Immaculate Conception, December 8, 1624, led a procession of students in the local Sodality outside the walls of the city on the Glacis field.
 The statue was carried in that procession.
 Soon a chapel was built on the site and pilgrims began to come.
 By 1639 a book had been published detailing miraculous cures that had taken place at the shrine.
-An annual octave of prayer was begun and so many pilgrims came that during that time the statue was temporarily moved to the main collegiate church (now the Cathedral).
-At the Suppression statue, chapel and church were transferred to the local diocese, and in 1794, the statue was moved from the original shrine chapel and permanently placed above the main altar of the old Jesuit church.
+An annual octave of prayer was begun and so many pilgrims came that during that time the statue was temporarily moved to the main collegiate church (now the cathedral).
+After the Suppression the statue, chapel and church were transferred to the local diocese, and in 1794, the statue was moved from the original shrine chapel and permanently placed above the main altar of the old Jesuit church.
 The church has been the cathedral of the Luxembourg diocese since 1870.

 Immaculate Conception by de Juanes